pimloc/frontend-hiring-test/README.md

 Clone this repo and follow the instructions sent to you via email.

-You can install any packages you want or need.

 ## Prerequistes

 - You will need `npm` or `yarn` installed.
 We recommend `npm`.
 If using `yarn` please replace all `npm`'s in this document with `yarn`.